 There are two open-concept box-cut designs for the Study.
 The northern box-cut, which was completed prior to the Study, incorporates two portals.
-The southern box-cut, which is planned to be completed by 1 April 2019, will have a single portal.
+The southern box-cut has a single portal.

 The main decline and conveyor decline were in development prior to the start of the Study.
 The main conveyor decline will be wide enough to accommodate the conveyor as well as large mobile equipment, such as an LHD or truck, while still maintaining pedestrian access.
 Travel direction in the declines is anticipated to be uphill in the main conveyor decline and downhill in the main service decline.
 Approximately 1,030 m from the portal of the declines, twin access drifts will be developed off the main service decline to the perimeter drifts.
 These drifts will also provide access to the main shop and the initial truck tip area.
 (See Figure 16.17).